Karvaporsas/tyrannobot/README.md

 **AUTHOR_MAP** | string | Mapping defining a single author and all it's name variations **USE_LOCAL_STORAGE** | ON / OFF | Determines if quotes are to be fetched from local json-file or from a database
-***SUPRESSED_USERS** | string | Comma separated string of telegram users whose commands are supressed by a ratio
+***SUPRESSED_USERS** | string | Comma separated string of telegram users whose commands are supressed by a ratio **ASK_FEEDBACK** | ON / OFF | If active, will send inline keyboard with thumbs up or down and collect likes and dislikes

 ## Activate webook